hbkworld/streaming-spec/dimensions.md

 This is an idea how to describe any value of the mentioned signals in one generic way.
 The second dimension carrying the values in the HBM streaming protocol is replaced with a value that has several dimensions.

-There is a meta information that describes all value dimensions of the signal (pseudo code).
+There is a signal-related meta information that describes all value dimensions of the signal:

 ~~~~ {.javascript}
 {